Copyright © 2023 Alyssa Corso. All rights reserved.

 Limited Resources

-With limited resources (time, talent, budget, etc), you might find it difficult to grow your traffic initially and rank for your keywords.
+With limited resources (time, talent, budget, etc.), it might be difficult to grow your traffic initially and rank for your keywords.

 Solutions